Take Test

 Decency

-Words, body language, appearance and jokes all are used to honor others.
-Sexually orientated attitudes and jokes usher in a distracted work environment and isn't appropriate for younger ages.
+Sexual oriented jokes, words and jokes usher in a distracted work environment and is not appropriate for younger ages.

 Thoughtful